numpy/numpy/doc/source/user/absolute_beginners.rst

 language**.
 What you do for C or Fortran depends on whether it's more important to preserve the indexing convention or not reorder the data.

-`Learn more about shape manipulation here <https://numpy.org/devdocs/user/quickstart.html#shape-manipulation>`_.
+:ref:`Learn more about shape manipulation here <quickstart.shape-manipulation>`.

 :ref:` Learn more about shape manipulation here <_quickstart.shape-manipulation>`